tomhrr/dale/doc/all.md

 ### Macro context

 The body of a macro has access to a macro context argument named 'mc'.
 This argument is of type `(p MContext)`, where `MContext` is an opaque struct type.
-The context can be used to allocate memory for use within the macro by way of the `pool-malloc` function, which has the following prototype:
+Many internal macro functions and introspection functions take the macro context as their initial argument.

+Heap allocations within macros should be performed using the `pool-malloc` function:

         (def pool-malloc
-          (fn extern (p void) ((pool-node (p PoolNode)) (n size))))
+          (fn extern (p void) ((mc (p MContext)) (n size))))

 Memory allocated by way of this function will be freed by the compiler after it has finished evaluating the macro.